 After that, the sky can be the limit for doctors who aren’t planning careers in public service — median annual compensation for primary care physicians is around $241,000 a year, while those practicing in medical specialties bring in closer to $412,000.

-When that means is doctors will often need to have two separate strategies for managing their student loan debt — one to get them through residency, and another for when earnings increase.
+What that means is doctors will often need to have two separate strategies for managing their student loan debt — one to get them through residency, and another for when earnings increase.

 For those not entering public service or expecting to qualify for loan forgiveness, refinancing high-interest student loan with a private lender debt can save tens of thousands of dollars.